krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2020.12.16    - version 2.4.1 =
+* Enhancement   - Several improvements to our JavaScript, making the checkout experience faster and smoother.
+* Enhancement   - Added links to our documentation for the admin notices that we can print to make it easier to find a solution.
+* Enhancement   - Changed the way data is stored for the Klarna Shipping Assistance ( previously Klarna Shipping Service ) plugin.
+We now save it as a transient named kss_data_{klarna_order_id}.
+* Fix           - Removed the account fields ( account name and password ) from our ignored fields list.
+This will allow for account creation with custom password and username on the checkout page when placing an order.
+* Fix           - Fixed an issue were changing only the address line for the shipping address in Klarna Checkout would cause the postcode to be cleared from shipping calculations.

 = 2020.11.18    - version 2.4.0 =
 * Feature       - Add setting to allow the store to force the validation of a national identification number.
 Only applicable for SE, NO, FI and DK.
 * Feature       - Add a filer for additional checkboxes.
 This allows for using the checkbox that we include in the settings allow with your own checkboxes as needed.
 The filter is "kco_additional_checkboxes".
 Please check Klarnas documentation for how to format the data.